apache/camel/examples/camel-example-cxf-blueprint/README.md

 ### Run

-To run the example on Apache Karaf 2.4.x
+To run the example on Apache Karaf 3.x or newer

 #### Step 1: Laraf